graphql/graphql-spec/spec/Section 3 -- Type System.md

          3. have a default value, {nestedDefaultValue}, such that the value for this field within {nestedDefaultValue} is either {null} or an empty list.
+      2. {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type.
 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.